Home Mortgage Assistance Available for Wood, Marathon, Lincoln, Taylor, Sawyer, and Rusk Counties

-Meet Adam.
-He was at the top of the prioritization list.
+Sullly was at the top of the prioritization list.
 A list that is formed using the coordinated entry pre-screen process.
 A requirement for North Central Community Action Program (and other agencies in the State) because we are HUD funded for this program.
-Adam is not a person that most would normally choose to help and use program dollars on, because of his past failures.
+Sully is not a person that most would normally choose to help and use program dollars on, because of his past failures.
+It doesn't mean he won't succeed, he just hasn't yet.
 Which is exactly why the Coordinated Entry Pre-Screen process was developed.

 WHAT WE LEARNED during that process:

 As hard as we try, not every client will succeed completely.
 We must remain positive and continue the journey because many, many more will be successful and need our assistance.

 We learned our partners in the community are often able to assist immediately with some of the overwhelming factors our clients are dealing with.
 Whether it be a legal issue, or proper clothing, enough food, assistance with a prescription, counseling sessions, transportation, bus passes, etc...

 Law enforcement and County officials learned more about our programs and now have a greater understanding of what we do.
 They were not familiar with our housing programs and didn’t realize that we are actually helping people, not enabling them to continue down a path of self-destruction.
 They learned we are a partner in the community and we all work together and try not to duplicate services, enabling us to help more people thereby making the community stronger.